Your Financial Future:

 What is the iOme Challenge?

-Each year, student teams from across the country respond to the annual iOme Challenge question in the form of a 10,000-word essay and short promotional video.
+Each year, student teams from across the country respond to the annual iOme Challenge question in the form of an essay.
 A blue ribbon panel judges submissions and selects the winning team.
 The team wins a financial award and is invited to Washington, DC to present its submission at a symposium and to discuss it with public policymakers.